SEL Definition of Self-Awareness:

-- video: Blue Sky Activity Get to know your students and what they care about with this group envisioning activity.
-The students understand themselves and their community and imagine a better world.
+Blue Sky Envisioning Activity Get to know youth and what they care about with this group envisioning activity.
+The participants understand themselves and their community and imagine a better world.
 Then discuss first steps they can take.
 Watch this video for directions and suggested starting prompts.